1988 Houston Astros season: June

 On June 12, Mike Scott was denied a second career no-hitter when Ken Oberkfell of the Atlanta Braves laced a clean single to right field with two outs in the ninth inning.
-Okerkfull's single was the only blemish on an otherwise stellar evening for Scott as he fanned eight, walked none, and led the Astros to victory, 5–0.
-Terry Puhl, Kevin Bass and Craig Reynolds each contribute three hits.
+Oberkfell's single was the only blemish on an otherwise stellar evening for Scott as he fanned eight, walked none, and led the Astros to victory, 5–0.
+Terry Puhl, Kevin Bass and Craig Reynolds each contributed three hits.

 Craig Biggio made his major league debut at catcher on June 26 in a 6–0 win over the San Francisco Giants.
 Though he went hitless, Biggio stole second base and scored Houston's final run.
+Starting in place of an injured Alan Ashby, at the plate, Biggio also drew a walk, struck out and flied out.
+During the second inning, Biggio pegged José Uribe at third base for his first baserunner caught stealing.
+Biggio caught southpaw Jim Deshaies, also the winning pitcher.